 If allegations of professional negligence are made, they are likely to give rise to disputes.
-There may be cases where the valuer against whom the allegation is made is prepared to admit responsibility and fault, and offer the assistance or compensation sought, although the role of professional indemnity insurers means that that decision is usually taken away from the valuer.
-In many cases, the valuer will dispute some or the entire claim on moral or legal grounds or both.
-The defence may be to deny a legal duty of care altogether: Blake v Barking and Dagenham.
+There may be cases where the valuer against whom the allegation is made is prepared to admit responsibility and fault and offer the assistance or compensation sought, although the role of professional indemnity insurers means that that decision is not solely or even mainly in the hands of the practitioner.
+But in many cases the valuer will dispute some or all of the claim on moral or legal grounds or both.
+The defence may be to deny a legal duty of care altogether.
+In Blake v Barking and Dagenham a purchaser of a council house which had fallen in value after purchase claimed that the local authority owed a duty in respect of the assessment of the sale price by its valuer.
+No such duty of care was found to exist in law in these circumstances.

-The valuer may admit that the duty of care exists, but deny that it has been breached, in that the standard of professional conduct achieved meets that of the ordinary competent practitioner: Bolam v Friern Hospital Management Committee and Chin Keow v Government of Malaysia.
+The valuer may admit that the duty of care exists but deny that it has been breached, in that the standard of professional conduct achieved meets that of the ordinary competent practitioner: Bolam v Friern Hospital Management Committee and Chin Keow v Government of Malaysia.
 It is by no means an easy matter either in law or in practice to show that a valuer has been negligent.
 As Mocatta J said in Shacklock v Chas Osenton, Lockwood and Co., "I do not think that [the defendant's] valuation can be faulted legally so as to show that he was professionally negligent...merely by going through these items and criticising them meticulously and suggesting that they are on the high side".
 Against this must be noted the 'margin of error' concept which has been employed both in the UK in cases such as Mount Banking v Brian Cooper and Co and in Australia, albeit in a modified form, in cases such as Trade Credits Ltd. v Baillieu Knight Frank (NSW) Pty Ltd. and MGICA (1992) Ltd. v Kenny and Good Pty Ltd. In theory at least, the margin of error ought to make establishing breach of duty by a valuer easier and less dependent on subjective considerations of fault.
-In reality, the concept has been fraught with difficulty in its application in both jurisdictions (Crosby et al, 1998b; Crosby et al, 1998c), so the propensity for dispute about professional standards in valuation is probably as great as ever.
+In reality, the concept has been fraught with difficulty in its application in both jurisdictions (Crosby et al, 1998c), (Crosby et al 1998d), so the propensity for dispute about professional standards in valuation is probably as great as ever.

 Disputes can also arise out of the issue of causation, specifically the extent to which negligence, even if admitted, has caused the loss suffered.
 The House of Lords complicated rather than clarified this issue in South Australia Asset Management Corporation v York Montague, where the liability of valuers for all losses resulting from a negligent valuation was in question, including those additional losses caused by a sharp deterioration in the market.
-The House of Lords drew a distinction between a valuer acting as adviser, who would be responsible for all losses flowing from the original negligence once proven, and a valuer merely supplying information, whose liability would be limited to the actual consequences of that information being incorrect, if so proven.
-While this may have enabled the litigation in question to be decided, this aspect of causation is seen as likely to generate further disputes about the role in which a valuer was acting in any given situation, especially when the market cycle again replicates the conditions which gave rise to the South Australia case, i.e. the 'boom-crash' scenario (Murdoch, 2001).
+The House of Lords drew a distinction between a valuer acting as adviser, who would be responsible for all losses flowing from the original negligence once proven and a valuer merely supplying information, whose liability would be limited to the actual consequences of that information being incorrect, if so proven.
+While this may have enabled the litigation in question to be decided, this aspect of causation is seen as likely to generate further disputes about the role in which a valuer was acting in any given situation, especially when the market cycle again replicates the conditions which gave rise to the South Australia case, i.e. the 'boom-crash' scenario.